-In the Section \ref{sec:briquesCNN} we present the structure of a deep neural network generically.
-This Section is centred on the existing in steganalysis and should be supplemented by reading on artificial learning and in particular on the gradient descent, and the stochastic gradient descent.
-In Section \ref{sec:steps_convo} we will get to the different steps of the convolution module.
-In the Section \ref{sec:complexity} we will tackle the complexity and learning times.
-In the Section \ref{sec:linktopast} we will give links between Deep Learning and past approaches.
-In the Section \ref{sec:periode15-18} we will come back to the different networks that were proposed during the period 2015-2018 for different scenarios of steganalysis.
-Finally, in the Section \ref{sec:GAN} we will discuss steganography by GAN which sets up a game between two networks in the manner of the precursor algorithm ASO \cite{Kouider2013}.
+In Section \ref{sec:briquesCNN} we present the structure of deep neural network generically.
+This Section is centered on existing publications in steganalysis and should be supplemented by reading about artificial learning and in particular gradient descent, and stochastic gradient descent.
+In Section \ref{sec:steps_convo} we explain the different steps of the convolution module.
+In Section \ref{sec:complexity} we will tackle the complexity and learning times.
+In Section \ref{sec:linktopast} we will present the links between Deep Learning and previous approaches.
+In Section \ref{sec:periode15-18} we will revisit the different networks that were proposed during the period 2015-2018 for different scenarios of steganalysis.
+Finally, in Section \ref{sec:GAN} we will discuss steganography by deep learning which sets up a game between two networks in the manner of the precursor algorithm ASO \cite{Kouider2013}.